ComposableFi/mantis-sdk/README.md

-# Mantis SDK
+# Mantis SDK 🦀

-- `idls/` - Contains Anchor IDL files for Solana programs
+A Rust SDK library to interact with the Mantis smart contracts.

-- `abis/` - Contains Solidity ABI files for Ethereum smart contracts
+# Mantis CLI 🦀

-- `cli/` - CLI utility for interacting with the Mantis smart contracts
+A CLI utility to interact with the Mantis smart contracts.

-- `lib/` - Rust SDK library for interacting with the Mantis smart contracts
+# Auctioneer SDK 🦀

-- `src/` - TypeScript SDK library for interacting with the Mantis smart contracts
+A Rust SDK library for solvers to integrate with the auction process.

-- `src/solana/` - Auto-generated TypeScript types from Anchor
+# Mantis SDK 🟦

-- `src/ethereum/` - Auto-generated TypeScript types from Typechain
+A TypeScript SDK library to interact with the Mantis smart contracts.